Reimagine Reality

 Lifelong Creative

 “The more I learned, the more I realized that I needed to learn.
-Some days (still) it’s a daunting task to take the skill of painting and make it mine.” says Dionne of her studies.
+Some days (still) it’s a daunting task to take the skill of painting and make it mine.” says Jaclyn of her studies.

 “I have no idea where all these florals have come from – I suppose from the music.
 I honestly thought my direction would be landscape painting.
 But left to my own imagination and with music bouncing around my head, flowers are what have escaped this crazy brain of mine.”

-FUN FACT – In 2024, Dionne painted for over 34,000 minutes, listening to Spotify.
+FUN FACT – In 2024, Jaclyn painted for over 34,000 minutes, listening to Spotify.

 Studies

-If influenced by any artists, Dionne says she aspires to create as fearlessly as contemporary artists Julia Veenstra, Wyanne Thompson, Peter Batchelder, Paul Evans and Adam Young.
+If influenced by any artists, Jaclyn says she aspires to create as fearlessly as contemporary artists Julia Veenstra, Wyanne Thompson, Peter Batchelder, Paul Evans and Adam Young.
 These artists specialize in paintings with a distinctive voice and bold use of colour.

-Dionne works from her studio in Wallace, Nova Scotia, a tiny village on the shores of the Northumberland Strait.
+Jaclyn works from her studio in Wallace, Nova Scotia, a tiny village on the shores of the Northumberland Strait.
 She has affectionately named her studio Fox Meadow Studio, in honour of the foxes that play each summer in the field outside her studio window.

-DIGITAL ARTIST
+DIGITAL ART

 fort erie lighthouse digital art by Jaclyn Dionne